BlueBrain/nexus-forge/docs/source/specializations.rst

 Specializations
 ===============

-The following implementation of the above archetypes are (or will) be available as part of this repository.
+The following implementation of the above archetypes are available as part of this repository.
+The planned implementations are marked as TODO.

 Mappers
 -------

 * DictionaryMapper
 * [TODO] R2RmlMapper
-* [TODO] ResourceMapper
 * [TODO] TableMapper